8 Best Fishing Baits You Need to Use

 The coarse fishing baits market is no different with a plethora of natural and artificial coarse fishing baits now available.

-Fishing has evolved massively over recent years with a huge range of new fishing tackle that has been developed.
-The bait market is no different with a plethora of natural and artificial baits now available.
-All of these options can be very overwhelming not to mention very confusing, so we have put together a list of the best coarse fishing baits that you must be fishing with.
+All of these options can be very overwhelming not to mention very confusing, so we have put together a list of the 8 best fishing baits that you must be coarse fishing with.
 We want to get back to the basics and keep things as simple as possible so you can enjoy more time on the bank catching lots of fish.

-In this article, we are going to cover the best baits for coarse fishing along with the species of fish you can expect to catch.
-Many beginner coarse anglers will not be focused on targeting specific species, however, this may change knowing a simple adjustment in your tactics and bait could lure a big carp or monster chub.
+In this article, we are going to cover 8 of the best fishing baits along with the species of fish you can expect to catch.

-Where else could we start but with the humble maggot.
-This bait has been used for years and will always be a must have for any fishing trip.
+Where else could we start in our best fishing baits but with the humble maggot?
+This coarse fishing bait has been used for years and will always be a must-have for any fishing trip.
 You can pick these up by the pint from your local tackle shop or even your local fishery depending on the facilities.
-Check what your local lake has to offer before you go fishing to avoid any disappointment and not having the bait you need.
+Check what your local lake has to offer before you go fishing to avoid any disappointment and not having the coarse fishing baits you need.